neajul/Hosthandleiding/content/3-1-Practical-Guides-and-configs.md

 ## 3.1.5 Connecting a domain
 ### 3.1.5a Buying a domain
+- We recommend Njalla.
+	- ==Why do we do that==
+	- ethics
+	- practicality
+	- downside: only crypto and paypal!
+		- you can use something else as well
+		- ==what else to use?==
+#### If you use Njalla
+- make a njalla account
+- search what you want, pay for it
 ### 3.1.5b Connect your reverse proxy to your domain provider